georgia-tech-db/evadb/docs/source/reference/udf.rst

 User-Defined Functions
 ======================

 This section provides an overview of how you can create and use a custom user-defined function (UDF) in your queries.
-For example, you could write an UDF that wraps around a PyTorch model.
+For example, you could write an UDF that wraps around your custom PyTorch model.

 Part 1: Writing a custom UDF
 ------------------------------